Wheelock, Cheshire: Local government

 From 1974 to 2009 Wheelock had some services administered by Cheshire County Council, and others by Congleton Borough Council.
 On 1 April 2009 both these local authorities were succeeded by Cheshire East Council, who are based at the former Congleton Borough headquarters at Westfields in Sandbach.
 At the lowest level of local government Wheelock is administered by Sandbach Town Council as it is now part of Sandbach civil parish.

 The village had previously been administered by Sandbach Urban District Council, until this was then merged with other urban and rural councils to form Congleton Borough Council in 1974.

 Constituencies

-Wheelock is in the Congleton Constituency and the Current MP is Fiona Bruce,.
+Wheelock is in the Congleton Constituency; the MP is Sarah Russell since 2024.
 Before Brexit in 2020, it was part of the North West Constituency for elections to the European Parliament.

 Religious sites

 Some of the churches in Wheelock have joined with the ecclesiastical parish of Sandbach and others to form the group Churches Together in Sandbach.
 This group helps bring the various denominational churches together.
 Wheelock has four churches: